 Just one meal out for the whole family can easily cost £80.
 That’s about what a frugal family might spend on a week’s worth of shopping.
 Once you make comparisons like this, you begin to realize just how expensive eating out is.
 Instead of wasting hundreds of dollars at restaurants, resolve to do your cooking in the home.
 Not only will you save a lot of money, but you’ll also feel healthier and better for it.
 According to a study by Johns Hopkins, people eat a better diet when they cook and eat at home.

 So there you have it.
-Just by making these small changes, you could save more than £10,000 per year.
+Frugal living doesn’t sound so difficult, does it?
+Just by making these small changes, you could save more than £10,000 per year and help you avoid requiring the help of payday lenders.
 And this is just the start.
 There are hundreds of ways you can save money, live frugally, and be happy.
+Read our other blogs on saving money, whether on holiday or at home.